Stream Real-Time Events

 console.log(`Watching ${COLLECTION} for listings under ${MAX_PRICE_ETH} ETH...`);

-Reconnection and Best Practices
+Reconnection and best practices

-• Automatic reconnection — The SDK handles reconnection automatically.
+• Automatic reconnection: The SDK handles reconnection automatically.
 Lost messages during disconnects are not re-sent (best-effort delivery).

-• Heartbeat — The SDK sends heartbeats to keep the connection alive.
+• Heartbeat: The SDK sends heartbeats to keep the connection alive.
 No manual ping is needed.

-• Use event_timestamp — Events can arrive out of order.
+• Use event_timestamp: Events can arrive out of order.
 Sort by event_timestamp if ordering matters.

-• Filter server-side — Subscribe to specific collections rather than * when possible to reduce bandwidth.
+• Filter server-side: Subscribe to specific collections rather than * when possible to reduce bandwidth.

-• Handle errors gracefully — Wrap event handlers in try/catch to prevent a single bad event from crashing your listener.
+• Handle errors gracefully: Wrap event handlers in try/catch to prevent a single bad event from crashing your listener.

-Using Without the SDK
+Using without the SDK

 Any language with a WebSocket client can connect directly:

-• Endpoint: wss://stream.openseabeta.com/socket/websocket?token=<API_KEY>
+• Endpoint: wss://stream-api.opensea.io/socket/websocket?token=<API_KEY>

 • Heartbeat: Send {"topic": "phoenix", "event": "heartbeat", "payload": {}, "ref": 0} every 30 seconds